berayboztepe/Categorical_Classification/README.md

 TUNNING_EPOCHS = 50
 ACC = VAL_ACC = LOSS = VAL_LOSS = None
 ```
-Optimizitaion function will be the same that I got the best result in the first project.
+The optimization function will be the same that I got the best result in the first project.

 ```python
 model.compile(loss=LOSS_TYPE,